Hundreds of migrants protest conditions on Greek isle of Lesbos

-Around 400 migrants staged a fresh protest Tuesday against conditions on the Greek island of Lesbos, police said, two days after a deadly fire at the overcrowded migrant camp there.
+Around a thousand migrants staged a fresh protest Tuesday in Europe's largest migrant camp on the Greek island of Lesbos, two days after a deadly fire at the vastly overcrowded facility.

 A procession made up mainly of women and children, with some elderly people, left Moria camp walking towards the port of Mytilene, with demonstrators shouting slogans.

-They carried a stretcher covered by a shroud to represent the woman killed in Sunday's fire at the camp, which sparked riots the same evening.
-Another 19 people were injured in the blaze, said Greek police spokesman Theodoros Chronopoulos.
+The protesters carried placards in English reading "Moria is hell" and "Freedom", and carried a stretcher covered by a shroud probably to represent the woman killed in Sunday's fire at the camp.

-The protesters were calling to be moved off the island immediately and for better living conditions, said Chronopoulos.
+The fire, which sparked riots the same evening, injured another 17 people, who are being treated in hospital.

+"Moria is like a jungle, a cemetery," said one protester, Fazel Ahmad, from Afghanistan.

-At the same time, a delegation from Oxfam France visited the makeshift camp that has sprung up outside the Moria camp, where tents and improvised shelters have spilled over into the olive groves.
+At the same time, a delegation from Oxfam France was visiting a makeshift camp that has sprung up outside Moria, where tents and improvised shelters have spilled over into the olive groves.

 "It's worse than I imagined," Cecile Duflot, the head of Oxfam France, told AFP as she waited to enter the camp.